Current Portfolio

 • Michigan Opportunities Fund: Targets lead investment opportunities in buyouts and growth equity investments in middle market companies with a strategy of encouraging out-of-state companies to expand in or relocate to Michigan.
 The Michigan Opportunities Fund is managed by Glencoe Capital.

-Beringea and Credit Suisse’s Customized Fund Investment Group co-manage the Growth Capital Fund.
+Beringea and GCM Grosvenor Private Markets co-manage the Growth Capital Funds.

 What is the Business Leadership Council?